 Imagine ball bearings dropping into a metal bucket.
-As each one drops it clangs and sends a shiver down your spine.
+As each one drops it clangs and pulls your attention away from your task.

-Your heartbeat quickens and your eyes keep glancing over to the bucket.
+Your heartbeat quickens and your eyes just can't help glancing over to the bucket.

-This is what the UCAT exam can feel like if you walk in unprepared for the time pressure.
+That's what the UCAT feels like if you walk in unprepared for the time pressure.
 In fact, given that only around ⅓ of applicants get into medical school in the UK (¼ for dental school), getting on top of this is essential.

 The UCAT is a 2-hour computer-based assessment with 5 sections.
 Some are more time pressured than others, but all require speed of thought and strategy.

 The key to timing in Verbal Reasoning is how quickly you can interpret written information.
 This is arguably the most time-pressured section, with only 28 seconds per question and very large texts to read.